Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 Entities Graphics.

 Beginning in Entities Graphics 1.1, a single `MaterialMeshInfo` instance can refer to multiple material-mesh-submesh triplets within a `RenderMeshArray`.
-However, Entities Graphics will only bake entities to use this format if a particular scripting define is enabled.
+But Entities Graphics will only bake entities to use this format if a particular scripting define is enabled.
 Thus, Entities Graphics builds entity hierarchies like this:

 -   If single material or scripting define set and not skinned
     -   primaryEntity – all rendering components